dstackai/dstack.github.io/docs/spot-instances.md

-# Autoscale spot instances in own cloud
+# Use spot instances in own cloud

 A runner is a machine that can run `dstack` workflows.
 With `dstack` you can run workflows using spot instances in your cloud. `dstack` will set up and tear down spot instances automatically based on the need.